 South Dakota Standards

-K.N.3.1.
-Application: Students are able to solve addition and subtraction problems up to 10 in context.
+2.N.3.1.
+Application: Students are able to solve addition and subtraction problems up to 100 in context.

-K.N.3.1.a.
-Represent problem situations and solve using concrete objects, pictures, or numbers.
+2.N.3.1.a.
+Represent problem situations and solve using concrete objects, pictures, numbers, tables, or charts.